RACQ: Locations

-Controversy
+Controversies

-July 2015 controversy
+2015

-In July 2015 the RACQ was the subject of a report on the Australian Channel 9 program "A Current Affair".
-Reporter Tracy Grimshaw outlined how the RACQ dismissed tow truck driver Murray French for breaking a road rule when he towed a wheelchair-bound handicapped person's car on a tilt-tray tow truck while the person was still seated in the car.
+In July 2015, the RACQ was the subject of a report on A Current Affair that reported how the RACQ dismissed tow truck driver Murray French for breaking a road rule when he towed a wheelchair-using handicapped person's car on a tilt-tray tow truck while the person was still seated in the car.
 The event was earlier reported by the Logan Reporter and BigRigs.com.au.
 Thousands of RACQ members and the general public signed a petition calling for the RACQ to reinstate French.
-On 9 July there was a protest at the RACQ office asking for French's reinstatement.
-The RACQ issued a response on their Web site disputing the information in the Channel 9 report and defending the decision to dismiss the driver.
-In a statement the tow truck driver cited the 5 people killed on the M1 while waiting minutes in their car after RACQ had been called.
+On 9 July, there was a protest at the RACQ office asking for French's reinstatement.
+The RACQ issued a response on their Web site disputing the information in the A Current Affair report and defending the decision to dismiss the driver.

-RACQ required to pay $10 million for pricing discount failures
+2023

-In February 2023, ASIC commended civil penalty proceedings against RACQ in the Federal Court, alleging that product disclosure statements for several RACQ insurance policies were misleading as they included statements that certain discounts would be applied to customers’ insurance premiums, it was found that the discounts were only applied by RACQ to the base insurance premium, and not to additional premiums paid for certain optional extras.
-The proceedings which concluded later in 2023 found that RACQ had sent the misleading product disclosure statements on at least 5 million occasions between March 2017 and March 2022, resulting in approximately 458,746 customers missing out on an estimated $86,476,339 in discounts.
+In February 2023, the Australian Securities & Investments Commission commended civil penalty proceedings against RACQ in the Federal Court, alleging that product disclosure statements for several RACQ insurance policies were misleading as they included statements that certain discounts would be applied to customers’ insurance premiums, it was found that the discounts were only applied by RACQ to the base insurance premium, and not to additional premiums paid for certain optional extras.
+The proceedings, which concluded later in 2023, found that RACQ had sent the misleading product disclosure statements on at least five million occasions between March 2017 and March 2022, resulting in over 450,000 customers missing out on an estimated $86.5 million in discounts.